pushpad/pushpad-python/README.md

 The methods above return a dictionary:

+- `'id'` is the id of the notification on Pushpad
 - `'scheduled'` is the number of devices to which the notification will be sent
 - `'uids'` (`deliver_to` only) are the user IDs that will be actually reached by the notification (unless they have unsubscribed since the last notification)